Chair of Surgery

-Dr. Andrade is a graduate of Baylor College of Medicine in Houston, Texas where he received his M.D. in 2010.
-He completed his general surgery residency at Texas Tech University Health Sciences Center El Paso Department of Surgery in 2015.
+He graduated Magna Cum Laude from the University of Texas at El Paso in 2006 with a Bachelor of Science degree in Microbiology.
+He obtained his Doctorate of Medicine degree in 2010 from Baylor College of Medicine in Houston, Texas.
+Subsequently he completed his general surgery residency at Texas Tech University Health Sciences Center El Paso’s Department of Surgery in 2015.

 Plastic and Craniofacial Surgery

 Jose A. Castro Garcia, M.D., is a plastic and craniofacial surgeon.
-He is a clinical instructor for the Department of Surgery at Texas Tech University Health Sciences Center El Paso.
+He is an Assistant Professor for the Department of Surgery at Texas Tech University Health Sciences Center El Paso.

 Dr. Castro Garcia is a graduate of Autonomous University of San Luis Potosi, San Luis Potosi, Mexico where he received his Doctorate of Medicine in 2004.
 He completed his general surgery residency at Texas Tech University Health Sciences Center El Paso Department of Surgery in 2012.